robot5000-design/ms3/testing.md

     2. Check the navbar menu item links all work as expected.
 Home, New Review, Browse Reviews, Login.
 Login should pop up a model. __PASS__

     3. Login and check the user sub-menu in the navbar.
-My Reviews, Change Password and Logout should all work as expected. __PASS__
+My Reviews, Change Password and Logout should all link as expected. __PASS__

     4. After logout press login again but click on 'No Account?
 Register here'.
 Should open the Register page. __PASS__

     5. Check the footer links work as expected.
 Social links should open in a new tab.
 Contact Us should open the Contact Us page. __PASS__

 - TC02

+    Description:

+  - Verify Register account, Login and Change Password.

+    Procedure:

+    1. Click on Login in the navbar.
+Click on 'No Account?
+Register here'.
+Try entering a username less than 5 characters and then more than 15.
+A message should be displayed and it should not be allowed. __PASS__

+    2. Try entering symbols for username.
+Should not be allowed. __PASS__

+    3. Repeat steps 1 and 2 for the password.
+A message should be displayed and it should not be allowed. __PASS__

+    4. Register a new username and account.
+Now try to login.
+A flash message should welcome the user. __PASS__

+    5. Logout and try to login again with the same username but an incorrect password.
+Should not be allowed.
+A flash message should appear to say 'Incorrect Username and/or Password'. __PASS__

+    6. Try to register the same username.
+Should not be allowed.
+A flash message should appear to say 'Username already exists'. __PASS__

+    7. Login with the correct password.
+Click Change Password in the navbar.
+Check the inputs by repeating steps 1 and 2 for each input.
+Should not be allowed. __PASS__

+    8. Try to change password but with differing new password inputs.
+A flash message should appear to say 'Passwords do not match!'. __PASS__

+    9. Proceed to change password.
+A flash message should appear to say 'Password Updated'. __PASS__

+- TC03

     Description: